How to Create Location Based Apps and Innovative Ideas for Geolocation Applications

 Work out the App Functionality

 However, for the first version, it’s better to keep the number of features to a minimum.
-Separate the elements that are essential to app function for your MVP, then add new updates based on the success of the app in the market and the users’ needs.
+Separate the elements that are essential to the app’s function for your MVP, then add new updates based on the success of the app in the market and the users’ needs.

 App Security